Hill’s Prescription Diet Weight Reduction R/D Canine Dog Food is not rated due to its intentional therapeutic design.

 Estimated Dry Matter Nutrient Content

-Ingredients: Whole grain corn, corn gluten meal, chicken by-product meal, soybean mill run, powdered cellulose, soybean meal, chicken liver flavor, dried beet pulp, lactic acid, soybean oil, caramel color, dl-methionine, l-lysine, potassium chloride, vitamin E supplement, choline chloride, vitamins (l-ascorbyl-2-polyphosphate (source of vitamin C), vitamin E supplement, niacin, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin, folic acid, vitamin D3 supplement), calcium carbonate, iodized salt, minerals (manganese sulfate, ferrous sulfate, zinc oxide, copper sulfate, calcium iodate, sodium selenite), taurine, l-carnitine, preserved with mixed tocopherols & citric acid, phosphoric acid, beta-carotene, rosemary extract
+Ingredients: Whole grain corn, corn gluten meal, chicken by-product meal, powdered cellulose, soybean meal, soybean mill run, chicken liver flavor, dried beet pulp, pork liver flavor, soybean oil, lactic acid, caramel color, flaxseed, chicken fat, l-lysine, calcium carbonate, potassium chloride, choline chloride, potassium citrate, iodized salt, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, folic acid, vitamin D3 supplement), dl-methionine, minerals (manganese sulfate, ferrous sulfate, zinc oxide, copper sulfate, calcium iodate, sodium selenite), taurine, mixed tocopherols for freshness, natural flavors, l-carnitine, beta-carotene

-The next item is corn gluten meal.
+The second ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-The third item reports chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The third ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.